-- 2. Heads of divisions, branches and departments of the company - 3.
-Relatives of persons listed under items 1 and 2 above - Shareholders of the company (whether legal entities or individuals) holding (whether directly or indirectly) at least 10% of the shares in the company - 5.
-Legal entities in which persons listed under items 1, 2 and 4 above (whether directly or indirectly) hold shares - 6.
-Legal entities in which the company in question holds at least 20% of the shares - Persons (whether legal entities or individuals) holding (whether directly or indirectly) at least 20% of the shares in entities listed under items 4 and 6 above; - 8.
-Chairmen of the management and supervisory boards of legal entities listed under items 4 and 6 above.
+(whether directly or indirectly) hold shares

+- 6. Legal entities in which the company in question holds at least 20% of the shares - 7.
+Persons (whether legal entities or individuals) holding (whether directly or indirectly) at least 20% of the shares in entities listed under items 4 and 6 above - 8.
+Chairmen of the management and supervisory boards of legal entities listed under items 4 and 6 above